Shippo

 • Pass non-Latin characters as-is; the API handles encoding.

 • Validation depth varies by country.
 US, CA, GB, AU, and major EU countries have deep validation.
 Others may only confirm structural completeness.
-Inform the user.
+Inform the user of this limitation.

 Bulk Address Validation

-No batch endpoint.
-Call addresses-create-v2 per address.
-Track results and report a summary.
-For 50+ addresses, set expectations about processing time.
+There is no batch validation endpoint.
+Call create_address_v2 per address.
+Track results (row number, valid/invalid, corrections, errors, residential classification) and report a summary when done.
+For 50+ addresses, set expectations about processing time and provide progress updates.

 Rate Shopping